Gula (goddess): Other animal associations

 In one ritual formula a worm, most likely a leech, is called "the daughter of Gula."
 It is unclear if this was meant to elevate it to the rank of a demonic creature (similar to how Lamashtu was usually called the "daughter of Anu" and Namtar was occasionally the "son of Enlil") or if it perhaps hints at an otherwise not directly attested medicinal use of leeches in ancient Mesopotamia.
 There is however no direct evidence of bloodletting being practiced, and the references to it in the Babylonian Talmud are assumed to reflect influence of Greek medicine in the Levant rather than a Mesopotamian tradition.
 A single incantation (YOS 11, 5:9-14) appears to refer to unspecified worms as "dogs of Gula."
 Describing other animals as "dogs" is not unparalleled in other Mesopotamian magical texts, as various field pests (including locusts, small birds and caterpillars) were called "dogs of Ninkilim," but no other uses of this figure of speech in relation to Gula are known.
 Based on these scattered references Nathan Wasserman suggests that a type of worm, possibly a leech, was regarded as Gula's attribute, in addition to the better known association with dogs.
 This proposal is also supported by Barbara Böck.

-The text LKA 20, referred to in scholarship as an the "incantation of burnt material," mentions that transgressions not only against dogs, but also cats, such as refusing to break a fight between the animals or not burying their corpses, could be a taboo (ikkibu) of Gula.
+The text LKA 20, referred to in scholarship as an "incantation of burnt material," mentions that transgressions not only against dogs, but also cats, such as refusing to break a fight between the animals or not burying their corpses, could be a taboo (ikkibu) of Gula.
 As of 2014 this reference remains unique, and no other sources mentioning the connection between Gula and cats are known to researchers.